-Word Value Definition

-Offset Dec (Hex)
+Word Value Definition Offset Dec (Hex) Word 9 0-based offset Starting address to which, the response will be written.
+The value entered is the 0-based offset from the beginning of PLC memory for the memory type specified in Word 8.
+This offset will be in bits, bytes, or words depending on the memory type specified.
+Valid ranges of values depend on the PLC's memory ranges.
+Example: If Words 8 and 9 contain values of 8 and 250 respectively, (the response will be written to %R251.
 Word 10 Words: 20 (0014) Bytes: 40 (0028) Size in words of response area, 20 if word memory type is used, 40 if discrete memory is used.
 You are responsible for assuring that this area is large enough to contain the requested data without overwriting other application data

-Read Module Header Reply Data Format
+Table 38: Master Read Module Header Reply Data Format

 Word Name Description 1 Command Code Echo of the Command Code = 5.
 2 Interface Type 2 if the interface is a master.
 1 if the interface is a slave.
 3 Firmware Revision Indicates the current firmware revision: high byte is major version number; low byte is minor version number.
 4L Global State Bits Indicates the global state of the master.
-See "Global State (Low Byte) Bits" on page 5-9.
+See Global State Bits in Section (Low Byte) 5.4.2.
 4H DPM State Dual Port Memory control state of the master.
-See "DPM State" on (High Byte) page 5-10.
+See DPM StateGlobal (High Byte) State Bits in Section 5.4.2.
 5L Error Remote The physical address of a device that has caused an error.
 Address If the master is the source of the error, this byte contains the value 255.
 If the error was detected at or reported by a network device, the byte contains the source station address and has a range from 0 to 125.
 If this field is non-zero, the Error Event byte will contain a code that identifies the error.
 5H Error Event Error code response to the Error Remote address.
-See "Error Event" on page 5-10.
+See Section Error Event (High Byte Word 4) in Section 5.4.2.
 6 BusErrorCnt Number of major bus error, for example bus short circuits.
 7 TimeOutCnt Number of rejected PROFIBUS telegrams.
 8 SlaveDiagReq Number of slave diagnostics requests.
 9 GlobalConReq Number of global control requests.
 10 DataExReq Number of data exchange cycles.
 11 DataExReqPos Number of positive data exchange cycles.
 12 DataExReqNeg Number of negative data exchange cycles.
 13 DataExAllReq Number of all active data exchange cycles.
 14 DataExAllReqPos Number of data exchange cycles (all positive requests).

-15 DataExAllReqNeg Number of data exchange cycles (all negative requests.).
+Word Name Description 15 DataExAllReqNeg Number of data exchange cycles (all negative requests.).
 16 SlavesFound Number of slaves found on bus.
 Note: Only the slaves on the network that do not belong to another master are counted as SlavesFound.
 17 SlavesConfigured Number of configured slaves on the bus.
 18 SlavesActive Number of slaves active in data exchange mode.
 19 DataControlTime Time (in ms) of the data exchange.
 20 Reserved Reserved for future use